ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 FastBoot is a little different because, instead of being purely static, it renders HTML on the server and therefore needs more than just static hosting.
 We need to build additional assets that's designed to work in Node rather than the browser.

-When you run `ember build`, your FastBooted app will produce `app.js` and `vendor.js` in `dist/assets` that are used in the browser and will produce an additive asset containing FastBoot overrides for your app in `app-fastboot.js` in `dist/assets`.
+When you run `ember build`, your FastBooted app will produce `app.js` and `vendor.js` in `dist/assets` that are used in the browser and Node and will produce an additive asset containing FastBoot overrides for your app in `app-fastboot.js` in `dist/assets`.
 The artifacts in `dist/assets` are client-side copies of your application that will be sent to all browsers that request your application.
 The artifacts for your FastBoot server are defined by a `manifest` key entry in `dist/package.json` which will minimally contain `vendor.js`, `app.js` and `app-fastboot.js`.